brunomaga/brunomaga.github.io/publications.md

 As you can tell from section (1) in the picture, minibatch size `N` is crytical.
 As the minibatch approximates the entire dataset, the representations are more detailed.
 And the computation of the matrix $$I_i T_j$$ increases (quadratically?).

 During inference, in (2), we create a dataset by taking a set of labels and adding a prompt to all labels e.g. `A photo of a {label}`.
 We then put them through the text encoder, and that is our target set.
-Then, to perform zero-shot prediciton (3), we take an image, pass it through the image decoder, and gete the classification distribution of that image over the promptedlabels, from where we pick the top label - in the picture `A photo of a dog`.
+Then, to perform zero-shot prediciton (3), we take an image, pass it through the image decoder, and get the classification distribution of that image over the prompted labels, from where we pick the top label - in the picture `A photo of a dog`.
 The main point is: there was zero training needed on the entire task, the image and test datasets can be entirely different, which is a fundamental difference to regular image qualification tasks that have fixed input/output datasets.
 In CLIP, the model learns the fundamental structure of a language, not just how to difference classes.

 Summary of results: